richromano/NINAPextaxDriver/README.md

 ﻿# Pentax Camera Plugin

 Currently tested with KP and K3-III.
-Should also work with K1, K1ii, 645Z.
-Maybe KF and K70
+Should also work with K1, K1ii, and 645Z.
+Maybe KF and K70.

 When connecting always make sure that the camera is connected first and then connect the focuser.
 Always disconnect the focuser first then the camera.
-If you don't follow these steps then you will get errors MISSING LABEL for SetPosition.
+If you don't follow these steps then you will get the error: MISSING LABEL for SetPosition.

 If your computer is sluggish after installation, you should reboot because N.I.N.A. is in a weird state.